DonKongChys/FootBallDataFlow/README.md

 - PostgreSQL
 - Apache Airflow
 # Work flow
-- Extract data from Wikipedia with Apache Airflow
+- Extract and clean data from Wikipedia with python, Apache Airflow and process them into lake (Azure data gen 2)
-- Data Cleaning Strategy
-- Creating and Setting up Azure Architecture
+- Using the Azure Synapse to query data
-- Perform Data Integration with Azure Data Flow
+- Building dashboard with Tableau